 - Ghosts!: Alter the shape of the cake into a ghost before dipping.

-- Get leggy: Create spider legs with black licorice.
+- Turn them into spiders: Create spider legs with black licorice.

 - Green food coloring